Featured Blogs and Messages

 Be the first person to recommend this.

 School Capitals and School Success This week I was at a presentation where Jenny Chesters, Stanley Koh, Annie Gowing, Alison Childs and Mindy MacLeod at the University of Melbourne reported on research about resource allocation in Victorian schools.
 They are doing this by accessing publicly available school financial data through MySchool.
-The research is not published yet, but they noted considerable ambiguity about, and variability in, the funding schools recieved when comparing schools of similar educational advantage; they reported variations of up to $1,000 per student in government funding for similar schools.
+The research is not published yet, but they noted considerable ambiguity about, and variability in, the funding schools received when comparing schools of similar educational advantage; they reported variations of up to $1,000 per student in government funding for similar schools.
 To fully understand this variability, ...

 0 comments